 Q) I’m a third-year law student (at a T1 school) looking for a job.
 But the truth is, I don’t really love the law.
 To be perfectly honest, all I care about is making money.
 That’s it.
 It’s not P.C. to say that in public, I know, but my sole professional objective is to make as much as money as possible in the shortest amount of time possible.
 I don’t so much care about justice, the constitution or the pursuit of happiness.
 I’m a capitalist.
 So my question is: What’s the best way for a lawyer to get really rich, really fast?
 Thanks for your advice.

-ASo let me get this straight, Mr. Capitalist.
+A) So let me get this straight, Mr. Capitalist.
 You went to law school to get really rich, really fast?
-That’s like going to Provincetown to find a hot chick.
+Bad life choices.

 The law is hardly a get-rich-quick profession.
 It’s more of a get-moderately-wealthy-over-time profession.
 When it comes to amassing cash, lawyers are tortoises.
 There are, of course, exceptions, but they’re few and far between.
 Just take a look at the Forbes 400.
 Not many practicing lawyers on the list.

 While there may not be a ton of billionaire lawyers jet-setting around St. Tropez, there are still plenty of incredibly rich lawyers out there.
 “Plenty,” not “tons.”
 With that in mind, I offer up the following (potentially) lucrative legal career paths:

 These guys aren’t well respected (okay, most consider them to be scum), but if they land a big case, they can make major jack.
 MAJOR.
 Like $30-, $50-, $70-million-in-a-year jack.
 All it takes is one severely flawed pharmaceutical product or a major automotive defect, and boom, you’re rich as hell.
 It’s a cutthroat business, and not very classy, but if you want to get fuck-you rich in a hurry, this is your best chance.